augustohsalla/user-control-ui/README.md

 # User Control Assessment

+This project was developed using .net Core to create it API and react on the front-end.

 User story

 As an anonymous user I want to manage a set of users in a table.
 In addition I want to be able to have an input field which filters the list of users for matching criteria e.g. enter the name of a user “Franz” or “Fra” into the input field and the list updates to reflect only the matching users with name “Franz”.

 ## Acceptance criteria